szilvia-csernus/expense-app/README.md

 # How to use the project

 You will need Docker to utilise the project's docker configuration, more info: https://docs.docker.com/get-docker/.
-I provieded Dockerfiles and docker-compose files to run this project either in development or production mode.
+Dockerfiles and docker-compose files are provided to run this project both in development or production modes.

 ## Set up the necessary files and accounts